 An article in the November-December 2011 issue of “Backwoods Home Magazine” makes a great case for reloading your own brass.
-Perhaps the greatest benefit is the money you’ll save now that ammunition has gotten so expensive.
+Perhaps the greatest benefit is the money you’ll save.

 If the thought of reloading seems intimidating or overwhelming, the author says if you can read a cookbook and follow a recipe, you can reload.